 Protein shakes come in two forms.
 The first are the ones you make at home, normally with protein powder.
 These can be as simple as mixing the powder with water, milk, or plant-based milk.

 If you use a shaker bottle, then you can take the entire drink with you on the go.

 The nutrients in the shake will be influenced by the type of protein powder you use and the liquid you mix into it.
 For example, whey protein is often recommended for muscle development, while a plant-based protein powder like soy or rice would be more relevant for vegans.

-Other products are pre-prepared.
+Other products are pre-prepared, like Ensure, Muscle Milk, and Premier Protein.
 They’re often sold in boxes with half a dozen or more small bottles, You simply drink them as-is, which makes them incredibly convenient.

 Many pre-prepared protein shakes are designed to be shelf-stable, so they don’t need to go in the fridge.
 While this is a useful feature, it does mean that the shakes are highly processed.